SwarmStorm/awesome/README.md

 *   [midday-ai/midday](https://github.com/midday-ai/midday) - Invoicing, Time tracking, File reconciliation, Storage, Financial Overview & your own Assistant made for Freelancers

-*   [Kiranism/next-shadcn-dashboard-starter](https://github.com/Kiranism/next-shadcn-dashboard-starter) - Admin Dashboard Starter with Nextjs 15 and Shadcn ui
+*   [Kiranism/next-shadcn-dashboard-starter](https://github.com/Kiranism/next-shadcn-dashboard-starter) - Admin Dashboard Starter Template with Next.js 16 and Shadcn UI

 *   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.